cnunlp/Discourse-Self-Attention-For-Discourse-Element-Identification/README.md

-# Chinese-Essay-Dataset-For-Sentence-Function-Identification
+# Chinese Essay Dataset For Discourse Element Identification
-A Chinese argumentative student essay code and dataset for Sentence Function Identification.
+A Chinese argumentative student essay code and dataset for Discourse Element Identification.

 # Dataset